Caesar Syria Civilian Protection Act

-The sanctions have severely affected the Syrian economy, especially its construction, finance and energy sectors, and complicated the reconstruction efforts.

-Overview and origin

-Caesar sanctions are intended to create accountability for crimes by the Syrian government and its allies Russia and Iran.
-Sanctions are also to discourage foreign investors from doing business with the Syrian government, in an effort not to reward war crimes.
+Caesar sanctions were intended to create accountability for crimes by the Syrian government and its allies Russia and Iran.
+Sanctions were also to discourage foreign investors from doing business with the Syrian government, in an effort not to reward war crimes.
+The sanctions severely affected the Syrian economy, especially its construction, finance and energy sectors, and complicated the reconstruction efforts.

+Implementation, requirements and exemptions